 Looking at the particle model explained here, the idea of kinetic energy doesn't have the same importance as in classical theories like newtonian mechanics.
 That is because particles are waves similar to the P photon and the Ω particle, not point particles, hence the energy of the wave has a single form and it is neither kinetic nor potential.
 The particle size in AF should be thought in terms of the unrolled length of the spiral.
-We can see that the energy of the particle in alpha frame doesn't depend on speed of the wavefront.
-An observer that uses a normal clock will measure the electron moving at different speeds thinking it must have different energies, thus different kinetic energy.
-Only the energy density changes.
+We can see that the energy of the particle in alpha frame depends on speed of the wavefront because looking at the P photon, when you reduce the wavelength of the particle, the amplitude of the wave increases.

 The mass of the particle is equivalent to its energy.
 This means that using this model, mass doesn't change either therefore, mass unit is redundant.
 The relativistic mass formula is $|m| = m_0 \gamma$.
-Combined with the model described in fig.4, this means, for a particle to get more mass / energy, it needs an additional length of the spiral.
-If you give energy to an electron it increases its frequency but the wavelength, surprisingly, increases as well as shown in Slowing down OAM light beams using a gravitational field [17].
+Combined with the model described in fig.4, this means, for a particle to get more mass / energy, it needs an additional amplitude.
+If you give energy to an electron it increases its frequency but the wavelength, surprisingly, due to its helicity, increases as well as shown in Slowing down OAM light beams using a gravitational field [17].
 The spiral length should remain unchanged.
-This shows that it is not the energy that is increasing, but the Energy density.
 This will be useful for a better description of the photoelectric effect.